tgirke/GEN242/content/en/tutorials/linux/linux.md

 __1. Start tmux session__ (optional)

 Note, running Nvim from within a tmux session is optional.
 Skip this step if tmux functionality is not required (_e.g._ reattaching to sessions on remote systems).
+When using `tmux` it is important to remember on which head node it was started (here `skylark` or `bluejay`), since it can only be restarted from the head node where it is running.

 ```sh
 tmux # starts a new tmux session